AFLplusplus/LibAFL/fuzzers/frida_libpng/README.md

 `./target/release/frida_libpng ./libpng-harness.so LLVMFuzzerTestOneInput ./libpng-harness.so --cores=0`

 ## Windows
-You can also fuzz libpng-1.6.37 on windows with frida mode! (still experimental)
+You can also fuzz libpng-1.6.37 on windows with frida mode! (still experimental, we have an issue on frida-gum.)

 ### To build it with visual studio
 1. Install clang for windows (make sure you add LLVM to the system path!)